Grahack/poole/README.md

         # when executing this, the page and pages objects above are up-to-date
         print page["title"]

+### Generating a single page you are working on

+If ever your project became quite big, it now takes a certain amount of time to build.
+If you only work on a single page and need to build it several times, this can become annoying to rebuild each and every page of the project.

+You can pass `--page path/to/page/source.md` to Poole for it to only process this page.

+Beware though, that the `pages` object will only contain *this single page*, so pages that list other pages (like a simple navigation bar generation) should *not* be processed like this.

 ### Options and paths

 Similarly to `page` and `pages` the following objects are available within